labor-digital/typo3-frontend-api/docs/guide/Tools.md

 * If you want to crop the image to a format that is not part of your definition, you can pass the "&crop=CROP_VARIANT" parameter to the URL.
     * If the requested image does not have the given variant, the original image dimensions are used.
     * To disable the cropping for a definition that defines a crop variant set "crop" to "none".
+* If you want to generate the image for retina displays you can append the "&x2=true" parameter to the URL.
+When you use this parameter all values will be multiplied by 2 before they are applied to the image

 ### Caching
 All generated redirects are cached as files in the ```/var/imaging``` directory.
 To reset all generated redirects, clear your "global TYPO3 cache".